Alvaro-LJ/CSM/README.md

 - MODULE 6: Neighborhood analysis and tissue structures
   - Calculate cellular neighborhoods using various algorithms
-  - Divide tissue into compartments according to a single cell type (for example Tumor/stromal compartments).
+  - Divide tissue into compartments according to a single cell type (for example Tumor/Stromal compartments).

 ## Publication
-To see examples of use of CSM you can have a look at our associated [*publication*](publicationURL).<br />
+To see examples of use of CSM you can have a look at CSM associated [*publication*](publicationURL).<br />
 Also this publication has an associated GitHub [*repository*](https://github.com/Alvaro-LJ/Comprehensive-Spatial-Methods-CSM-) where user can find test datasets and examples of use of CSM.

 ## Citation